kapusta/pzgps/README.md

     sudo tar --strip-components 1 -xvf ~/node-v6.9.2-linux-armv6l.tar.xz
     cd && rm node-v6.9.2-linux-armv6l.tar.xz

 Node is installed now, along with npm.
 * `node -v` should yield `v6.9.2`
 * `npm -v` should yield `3.10.9`

 Your `/usr/local` dir has a few files left over from the install (ie, CHANGELOG.md, LICENSE, README.md).
 You can safely remove those.

-Now it would be a good idea to install [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm) so you can very easily install new versions of Node and NPM (and switch between them at will).
+Now consider installing [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm) so you can easily install new versions of Node and NPM (and switch between them at will).

 ## Installing CouchDB on the pizero.
 [The official PouchDB set up guide is excellent](https://pouchdb.com/guides/setup-couchdb.html).
-This front end uses PouchDB to persist data to the CouchDB (see below) instance.
+The Preact based front end uses PouchDB to store data locally and to persist data to the CouchDB (see below) instance.

-You don't need to follow the entire set up guide to develop and use the Preact front end.

-TLDR...
+To install CouchDB on the pizero, log into it, then...

     sudo apt-get install couchdb

-## Useful Commands for dealing with GPSD on the pizero
-* `sudo apt-get update` and `sudo apt-get upgrade` to update your installed packages
-* `sudo killall gpsd` - To kill gpsd
-* `sudo /etc/init.d/gpsd restart` - To elegantly restart gpsd
-* `cgps -s` - to open a terminal UI for gps data
-* `cat /dev/ttyAMA0` - See raw data from the [Adafruit Ultimate GPS Breakout](https://www.adafruit.com/product/746)

 ## Installing `gpsd`
-Log into your pi and install `gpsd`
+Log into your pi...

     sudo apt-get install gpsd gpsd-clients python-gps